End-of-Life Issues and Care Planning

 Fear about your future and the future of family and friends is common.
 So is a sense of acceptance and resolve to enjoy the remaining days.
 Different people respond differently.
 But there's one piece of advice that's generally good for everyone: it helps to be prepared.

-The legal system is frequently called on to address end-of-life care and issues.
+The legal system is frequently called on to address end-of-life care.
 One of the major concerns arises when people become incapacitated in their old age and can no longer make their own decisions.

 General Health Care Decisions

 Healthcare decisions are a sensitive subject.
-As people grow older, they may lose the ability to make decisions and communicate them to doctors and family members.
+As people grow older, they may lose the ability to make end-of-life medical decisions and communicate those decisions to doctors and family members.

 Care Needs and Various Care Settings